Black Heath: 1705–1795

-Later, in December 1778, John Ammonett sold this tract to the same George Sowell who owned land that adjoined it.
+In December 1778, John Ammonett sold this tract to the same George Sowell who owned land that adjoined it.
 Sowell was also listed as a witness in Andrew Ammonett's will.
 Shortly thereafter, however, Sowell died.
-The following month, January 1779, George Sowell's widow, Mary; his son, Thomas; and Thomas' wife, Anne; sold the 97 acre tract to William Ronald of neighboring Powhatan County for ₤16,005, with ₤16,000 going to Thomas and Anne and ₤5 going to Mary.
+The following month, January 1779, George Sowell's widow, Mary; his son, Thomas; and Thomas' wife, Anne; sold the 97-acre tract to William Ronald of neighboring Powhatan County for £16,005, with £16,000 going to Thomas and Anne and £5 going to Mary.
 The land being transferred contains this interesting description: "with all [illegible] the mines, minerals, quarries, coalpits or coal which therein lieth or which at any point heretofore hath been, or hereafter shall and may be found or discovered therein or in any part thereof."
 Ronald did not intend to live on the tract, as his main plantation was in Powhatan, but rather desired to raise coal from it.
-He did so for about a decade but his finances were at such a state in 1788 that he had to mortgage the land (then estimated at 99.5 acres) for ₤1,090 and 10 shillings.
+He did so for about a decade but his finances were at such a state in 1788 that he had to mortgage the land (then estimated at 99.5 acres) for £1,090 and 10 shillings.
 In 1793, Ronald died, and a suit was brought by Samuel Swann, who held the mortgage on the land, against William Bentley, Ronald's administrator, to either pay the mortgage money or sell the land.
 A decree was delivered in 1795 which stated that the land must be sold by a certain unless the money was paid and accordingly, the land was bought by Henry "Harry" Heth and John Stewart, partners in a firm known as Heth and Stewart instituted in 1786.
 They paid 3,150 pounds for the tract, of which 1,486 pounds, 1 shilling, and 4 pence were paid to Samuel Swann and 1,663 pounds, 18 shillings, and 8 pence to William Bentley.
 Soon after, Heth and Stewart began raising coal.
 Stewart exited the business by 1797, leaving Heth as the sole owner of the land.
 The first time the name "Black Heath" was mentioned was in 1800, when James Ping was hired as the manager of the coal pits.